 RUNWAY was initially designed as an individual one-on-one program with tailored meetings between the Santa Fe Business Incubator's staff and someone with a business idea.
 RUNWAY followed a set packet that guided these interactions.
-The Santa Fe Business Incubator has relaunched RUNWAY as a cohort based program bringing in business experts and mentors to guide participants through a six week curriculum that introduces participants to important startup business topics, guides them through a process of customer identification along with idea and market validation, and networks them into the entrepreneurship and startup ecosystem of Santa Fe.
+The Santa Fe Business Incubator relaunched RUNWAY as a cohort-based program bringing in business experts and mentors to guide participants through a six-week curriculum to introduce participants to important startup business topics, guide them through a process of customer identification, along with ideation and market validation, and network them into the entrepreneurship and startup ecosystem of Santa Fe.

-From the PITCH your way to RUNWAY event the Santa Fe Business Incubator will invite 6 to 7 participants to the RUNWAY cohort.
-The cohort will start approximately two weeks after PITCH your way to RUNWAY.
-Invitees will be chosen based on the amount of time they've been working on the idea, how far along the idea is to becoming a business, the overall quality of the pitch, and the ability of the Santa Fe Business Incubator's staff and advisors to help accelerate the growth of the idea if the founder chooses to move forward.
+From the PITCH your way to RUNWAY event held on February 20, 2020, the Santa Fe Business Incubator invited 6 to 7 participants to the RUNWAY cohort.
+The cohort started approximately two weeks after PITCH your way to RUNWAY.
+Invitees were chosen based on the amount of time they have been working on the idea, how far along the idea is to become a business, the overall quality of the pitch, and the ability of the Santa Fe Business Incubator's staff and advisors to help accelerate the growth of the idea if the founder chooses to move forward.
 RUNWAY as an individual one-on-one program of the Incubator will continue and even if someone is not invited to the cohort they are still able to register for the original iteration of RUNWAY.
 The fee for the one-on-one program is $200 with that amount eligible to be used for other incubator services once the program is completed successfully.
-There is no charge for the invite only RUNWAY cohort.
+There is no charge for the invite-only RUNWAY cohort.

 - Concentrate on being able to adequately describe the product or service

 - Emphasis on speaking to the whole cohort and receiving feedback from the group

 - Emphasis on identifying the problem that is being solved by your new business idea